RockefellerArchiveCenter/project_electron/transfer/examples/metadata.md

 ## Dates

 *   **Definition**: The date on or date range in which the group of records was created.
-*   **Purpose**: 	Provides evidence that the record is authentic and records date information about the item.
+*   **Purpose**: 	Provides evidence that the record is authentic and records date information about the group of records.
 *   **Data type**: Values must meet ISO 8601: Standard for Representation of Dates and Times.
 *   **Obligation**: Required
 *   **Repeatability**: No